flxst/nerblackbox/docs/docs/index.md

 # Start

-**nerblackbox** - a python package to fine-tune transformer-based language models for named entity recognition (NER).
+**nerblackbox** - a high-level library for named entity recognition in python

 latest version: 0.0.15